tanducmai/myportfolio/content/posts/database-normalisation.md

     - Non-key attribute depends on {Attribute1} or {Attribute1} -> Non-key
       attribute.

-3. **Second Normal Form (2NF)**:
+**III.
+Second Normal Form (2NF)**:

 - Remove the *partial dependency* which will become a new *child relation*.
+  - The relation whose elements have just been removed now becomes another parent relation.
+  - Next, identify the PK of the new child relation.
-  - If the partial dependency or part of it is part of the PK, it needs to stay in the parent relation, and references itself in the child relation.
+    - If the partial dependency or part of it is part of the new parent PK, it (or part of it) needs to stay in the parent relation and references itself in the new child relation.
     - Leave the child PK to the parent relation (resulting in a FK in the parent relation).
 - Identify the *transitive dependency*.
-  - A non-key attribute depends on another non-key attribute.
+  - A non-key attribute(s) depends on another non-key attribute(s).
   - Meaning that the relation should have at least two non-key attributes in order to check for the transitive dependency.
   - For example:
     - BOOK(BookName, AuthorName, AuthorAge)
     - {BookName} -> {AuthorName}